 The referee box will announce orders throughout the game in an incremental fashion.
 Each order will consist of the product variant to produce, the amount thereof, and a delivery time slot.
 An order therefore specifies a production chain to be accomplished for fulfillment.
-Figure 9 shows some example production chains of the four different complexities.
+Figure 11 shows some example production chains of the four different complexities.
 The complexity is specified by the number of required intermediate rings from C_0 (no ring) to C_3 (three intermediate rings).
 As specified in Section 5.6.1, some specific steps require additional bases to be added to the machine after setup (cf. Section 3.2.4).
 This depends on the specific color, it is randomized per game and announced by the refbox.

-In each game, orders with a fixed delivery value of 160 points will be placed6.
+In each game, orders with a fixed delivery value of 160 points will be placed5.
 These points only include the final delivery.
 The complexities of orders will be similar for all games within a phase.
 But the actual production chains are randomized.
 Each order will require one or more products of a specified product type to be delivered.
 The product is specified in terms of base color, rings (color and order), cap color, and possible delivery gate.
 The delivery time slot will have a randomized start time.
 The duration will be randomized between 30 to 180 seconds.
 The end time shall be within the game time.
 The orders shall be posted with a uniform distribution over the whole game time (but there is not necessarily an open order for a particular product at a specific time, or any order at all).
 The first order will be posted within the first 120 seconds of the game (but not necessarily at the beginning of the game).
 Orders for the products of complexity C_2 or C_3 will not begin in the first 300 seconds.
 An order will be announced before the delivery time slots starts.
 For C_0 products the lead time ahead of the start of the time window is 60 to 120 seconds, for C_1 it is 120 to 300 seconds, and for C_2 and C_3 orders the time is between 300 and 600 seconds.
 Two early orders will be posted that are announced in the first third of the game with a delivery time window in the last third.
+One standing order with the complexity of C_0 will be placed at the beginning of the production phase and can be delivered any time in the game.
+However, just one product of this type can be delivered for this order.
+For this very order the base color will be red.
+The cap color will be randomized.

-6This number is currently a best guess as experience with the new production plan is not yet available.
+5This number is currently a best guess as experience with the new production plan is not yet available.
 The number can be adjusted during the tournament by the Technical Committee, should this turn out to be necessary.